 Second Story offers a different focus each semester: academic and professional writing in the fall, creative writing and performance in the spring.

-Applications for the Fall semester will be open from September 9 - September 20, 2019 and registration will be confirmed by September 25, 2019.
+Applications for the Fall semester will be open through October 4th, 2019 and registration will be confirmed by October 7th, 2019.

 When: Wednesday afternoons from 3:30pm - 5:30pm in our writing center in Portland.